 Diciannove in the City

 The look is quite international – it’s set in an international hotel after all – but the food is authentically Italian.
 So is the floor team and chef Alessandro Bay, previously at the helm of Locatelli’s Refettorio.
-Part of their wine selection is immediately visible from the tables, bottles of exquisite super-Tuscan Tignanello overlook the room.
+Part of their wine selection is immediately visible from the tables, with bottles of exquisite super-Tuscan Tignanello overlooking the room.

 Some of the guests wear a tie – we are in the middle of the City – but the clientele is very varied: hotel guests, businessmen and casual tourists.

-Before leaving we notice the little deli next to the entrance where you can find Italian ingredients: cheeses, sauces, pastas, sweets and vinaigrettes.
+Before leaving, we notice the little deli next to the entrance where you can find Italian ingredients: cheeses, sauces, pastas, sweets and vinaigrettes.

 ★★★★★Food ▮▮▮▮▮▮▮▮▮▮Drinks ▮▮▮▮▮▮▮▮▮▮Service ▮▮▮▮▮▮▮▮▮▮